Lkopo/lkopo.github.io/_pages/symfony-01-understanding-project-structure.md

 /var/www/html/
 ├─ assets/        - assets to be compiled (SASS, ...)
 ├─ bin/
-│  └─ console     - PHP console binary scripts for database tools, file generating, will be shown in exercise 03 ├─ config/        - Symfony configuration files, security, routing, database, ...
+│  └─ console     - PHP console binary script which aggregates other scripts for database tools, file generating, will be shown in exercise 03
+├─ config/        - Symfony configuration files, security, routing, database, ...
 ├─ migrations/    - scripts for migrating database structure ├─ public/        - content of this folder should be visible to public